- The race website

 The 100M, 100K and 25K will begin and end at Jorgen’s Hollow Campground.
+The 50k will be a point-to-point, ending at the Campground.
 We’ll be using the newly developed Oak Leaf Trail Loop for all of the distances.
 This loop is located to the east of the Campgrounds.
 There will be NO road running this year.
 Everything will be on the North Country Trail.
 Also, be aware that due to melting and areas where the water table is high, wet spots will occur.
 These can be by-passed if you desire, but know that your shoes and feet will probably get damp.
 The 100M, 100K and 50K participants will have sections of boardwalk or puncheons that will take them over areas that are usually wet and muddy

 There will be post-race refreshments, food, and camaraderie at Jorgen's Hollow Campground.